patdaburu/daburu-angular-cmp-npm/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Security

+### SonarTS

+This `tslint.json` file in this project extends the [SonarTs](https://www.sonarsource.com/products/codeanalyzers/sonarts.html#_) linter.

+From the [SonarSource] (https://www.sonarsource.com/) website:

+> SonarSource delivers what is probably the best static code analyzer you can find on the market for TypeScript.
+Based on Microsoft open-source TypeScript compiler front-end, it uses the most advanced techniques (pattern matching, program flow analysis) to analyze code and find code smells, bugs and security vulnerabilities.

+You can also install the [SonarQube Community Plugin](https://plugins.jetbrains.com/plugin/7238-sonarqube-community-plugin) for Webstorm.